Yarn Types {Everything You Need To Know!}

 As a beginner, you should be looking to use any yarn within the range of super bulky to DK, as these yarns are thicker and will allow you to see your stitches more easily.

-Thicker yarns are also more comfortable to move in your hands with a greater purchase than a thin yarn, giving you more control over your work.
+Thicker yarns are also more comfortable to move in your hands with a greater purchase than thin yarn, giving you more control over your work.

 Yarns that I would suggest avoiding would be fingering yarns or thread, as these can prove too intricate for anyone new to the craft of knitting or crochet, as it is very difficult to see the separate stitches.